Callumgander/CourseNotes/Four Semesters in Six Hours part 1 (FINISHED) (X) .md

 }
 ```

 -this would be O(n2).
-For every input, we have to go through a full loop inside of another full loop, meaning we’re doing a lot of work
+For every input, we have to go through a full loop inside of another full loop, meaning we're doing a lot of work
--the trick is to look for loops. a loop inside of a loop inside of a loop would likewise be O(n3), if you’re doing this, it’s either an exceptional case, or more likely you’re doing something wrong
+-the trick is to look for loops. a loop inside of a loop inside of a loop would likewise be O(n3), if you're doing this, it's either an exceptional case, or more likely you're doing something wrong
--if you have no loops and just do something and exit/return, then it’s said we’re doing it in constant time, or O(1)
+-if you have no loops and just do something and exit/return, then it's said we're doing it in constant time, or O(1)
 -O(log n) if a code employs a divide-and-conquer strategy (often recursive), meaning as you add more terms, the increases in time as you add input diminishes

 Recursion
-\- Recursion is when you define something in terms of itself, i.e. “what is a computer?” “something that computes things”
+\- Recursion is when you define something in terms of itself, i.e. "what is a computer?" "something that computes things"
-\- in CS, it’s a function that calls itself
+\- in CS, it's a function that calls itself
-\- It’s useful because it’s able to maintain state at different levels of recursion
+\- It's useful because it's able to maintain state at different levels of recursion
 \- Useful but carries a large footprint with it as everytime you call the function, it adds another call to the stack.
 Some problems therefore are better solved inn a slightly-more-complicated-but-more-efficient way of iteration (loops) instead of recursion
 \- recursive approaches are more readable than iterative approaches, generally favour them for some problems unless the recursive approach is causing a bottleneck in your code, in which case switch to iterative